dominikg/svite/README.md

 ### svelte

-use this option if you don't want to use any of the ways you can provide a svelte config via [cosmiconfig](https://github.com/davidtheclark/cosmiconfig#readme) or need a quick override.
+use this option if you don't want to use `svelte.config.js` or need a quick override.

 ## check out the examples